Kunlong1994/lab3/Alt-Lab-1.-Arduino-Deep-Dive.md

 ## In The Report
 For the report, make a copy of this wiki page for your own repository, and then delete everything but the headers and the sections between the **stars**.
+Write the answers to the questions under the starred sentences.
 Include snippets of code that explain what you did.

 Deliverables are due next Tuesday.
-Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.
+Post a link to the wiki page on your main class hub page.

 ## Part A. Set Up a Breadboard